GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 **1. Hierarchical grouping**

 org-wiki uses files at the top level of its organizational structure.
-Links to the topic files are placed in a single index file.
+Links to the topic files are placed in a wiki index file.
 The topic files are divided into headings and subheadings of various levels.
 If necessary, any file could be quickly accessed through the Emacs [SpeedBar](https://www.emacswiki.org/emacs/SpeedBar) module.